 Academic misconduct committed either directly or indirectly by an individual or group is subject to disciplinary action.
 Prohibited activities include but are not limited to the following practices:

-- Cheating, including but not limited to unauthorized assistance from material, people, or devices when taking a test, quiz, or examination; writing papers or reports; solving problems; or completing academic assignments.
+- Cheating, including but not limited to unauthorized assistance from the material, people, or devices when taking a test, quiz, or examination; writing papers or reports; solving problems; or completing academic assignments.

 - Plagiarism, including but not limited to paraphrasing, summarizing, or directly quoting published or unpublished work of another person, including online or computerized services, without proper documentation of the original source.